College Admission for Students with Learning Disabilities

 - Do you have math and writing labs?

-- If a professor is not in compliance regarding the student’s needed accommodations, how is the situation resolved?
+- If a professor is not in compliance regarding the student’s needs, how is the situation resolved?

 - What is the four-year graduation rate for students with this type of disability?